 Looking ahead, the continued exploration of star-forming regions within the Milky Way and other galaxies can unlock even more secrets of the universe.
 As technology evolves and telescopes become more powerful, astronomers will be able to study these regions with even greater precision.

-This could lead to the discovery of new types of star formation, unexpected structures within star-forming regions, and potentially even the identification of habitable planets or signs of extraterrestrial life.
+This might lead to the discovery of new types of star formation, unexpected structures within star-forming regions, and potentially even the identification of habitable planets or signs of extraterrestrial life.
 The parallels between star formation and the emergence of life on Earth make these discoveries highly relevant to the ongoing quest for understanding our place in the cosmos.

 Furthermore, the knowledge gained from studying star formation and the evolution of galaxies has practical applications beyond the realm of astronomy.
 Insights into the processes that govern star birth and death can inform our understanding of stellar systems, providing valuable insights into astrophysical phenomena such as supernovae and the behavior of galaxies.